How To Make Arancello (Orangecello)

 Limoncello and Arancello are made with grain alcohol.

 Grain alcohol, a neutral spirit, can be made from corn, rye, wheat, grapes, grains, sugarcane, tubers, and beets.
-It is sold under different brand names, including Everclear, Alcohol-95, and Golden Grain.
+It is sold under several different brand names, including Everclear, Alcohol-95, and Golden Grain.

-Grappa is used to make Limoncello and Arancello in Italy but it’s hard to find grain strength grappa in the US.
+Grappa is used to make Limoncello and Arancello in Italy, but it’s hard to find grain-strength grappa in the US.
 Grappa is grain alcohol made from grapes.

-I have trouble finding 190 proof alcohol in California.
-If I can’t find it I use the highest proof grain alcohol that I can find.
+I have trouble finding 190-proof alcohol in California.
+If I can’t find it I use the highest-proof grain alcohol that I can find.

 Simple Syrup

+- Lean Simple Syrup.
+1:3 ratio.
+1 cup sugar + 4 cups of water.

-- Simple Syrup: 1:1 ratio.
+- Simple Syrup.
+1:1 ratio.
 4 cups of sugar + 4 cups of water.

-- Rich Simple Syrup: 2:1 ratio.
+- Rich Simple Syrup (aka Rock Candy Syrup.)
+2:1 ratio.
 8 cups of sugar + 4 cups of water.

-- Lean Simple Syrup: 1:3 ratio.
-1 cup sugar + 4 cups of water.

 I recommend using something in between simple syrup and lean simple syrup to sweeten your arancello.